© Crown copyright 2019

 - promote work with local authorities to ensure the availability of accessible community facilities (as per the physical activity pyramid) including natural environments, cycle lanes, for example, across all areas in the locality, including the most deprived.
 Ensuring provision in these areas may support the reduction of inequalities as evidence suggests there is inequitable access across populations

 - consider the MSK needs of the local workforce, to create a culture whereby the physical and mental wellbeing needs of the workforce are a priority.
 All employees are encouraged to report any issues relating to musculoskeletal health at an early stage

 - include MSK health in the education and training needs of the workforce, to equip them to deliver high-quality MSK advice and interventions

-- promote the use of evidence based interventions, through influencing commissioners and strategic leaders in the organisation
+- promote the use of evidence-based interventions, through influencing commissioners and strategic leaders in the organisation return on investment tool

 - support the scale-up of best practice examples

 - encourage high-level, executive staff to act as MSK workplace champions

 As a health professional there are a range of reasons why it is important to measure your impact and demonstrate the value of your contribution:

 - record, report and share improvements in your patients MSK health and behaviour changes you might measure as a result of your practice

 - use of the MSK- HQ Patient Questionnaire to monitor improvement